 “Harmonious relationships require awareness, not agreement, so that barriers that result in misunderstanding, discord, and harm can be dissolved.” —Dr. Gail Parker

-Join us for the 9th annual Yoga Service Conference and dive deep into an exploration of how to build a service-based leadership model in line with our values of inclusivity and equal access to yoga for all.
+Join us for the 9th annual Yoga Service Conference and dive deep into an exploration of service-based leadership models that reflect the YSC values of collaboration, inclusivity, and community.

 The era of top-down leadership is ending.
 New ways of leading are evolving, and we believe that the yoga service model holds tremendous potential for creative and collaborative opportunities.
 With its unique combination of yoga practice, conscious relationship, and self-reflection/self-inquiry, yoga service encourages a horizontal leadership model that’s truly collaborative and emergent.

-At the Yoga Service Council, we are experimenting with a new leadership model: we currently have two people sharing the executive director role.
-At this year’s conference, copresented by the Yoga Service Council and Omega Institute, we explore the idea of a service-based model of leadership in keynote talks, breakout workshops (each cofacilitated by two people), Common Interest Community Group gatherings, and a Saturday evening community-building party.
+At this year’s conference, copresented by the Yoga Service Council and Omega Institute, we explore the idea of collaborative leadership through keynote talks, breakout workshops, Common Interest Community gatherings, and a Saturday evening community-building party.

 You do not need to be a yoga teacher to join us—social workers, health care providers, school teachers, counselors, therapists, and others will find the resources, inspiration, and support necessary to make yoga and mindfulness practices inclusive, effective, sustainable, and accessible to all.